A premapped and customizable interface

 The other two buttons on either side allow you to recall any snapshot of your choice.

-Similarly, you can create snapshots with an individual view of each of the six fader pages that will be called up when the corresponding Page button is pressed and thus view your virtual fader in Eos at the same time as you operate your fader encoders with the MFT.
+Similarly, you can create snapshots with an individual view of each of the eighteen fader pages that will be called up when the corresponding Page button is pressed and thus view your virtual fader in Eos at the same time as you operate the MFT.

 If you don't want any Snapshots to be recalled, enter "0" (the box turns dark blue).